 The AFX System is used with a separate 17Fr AFX Introducer System (19Fr outside diameter).
 All AFX System stent graft delivery systems are compatible with the AFX Introducer System.
-There are four types of stent graft delivery systems in the AFX System that require delivery through the AFX Introducer: the AFX Bifurcated Delivery System, the AFX2 Bifurcated Delivery System, the AFX Vela Delivery System and the standard AFX Accessory Delivery System.
+There are four types of stent graft delivery systems in the AFX System that require delivery through the AFX Introducer: the AFX Bifurcated Delivery System, the AFX Delivery System and the standard AFX Accessory Delivery System.
 The fifth delivery system, referred to as the AFX Stand Alone Delivery System, is a lower profile limb extension delivery system (14Fr or 16Fr) that may be used alone or in conjunction with the AFX Introducer.
-Only one femoral access site compatible with the 17Fr introducer sheath is required for ipsilateral deployment; contralateral access is compatible with standard percutaneous 9Fr introducers for the current AFX Bifurcated Delivery System.
+Only one femoral access site compatible with the 17Fr introducer sheath is required for ipsilateral deployment; contralateral access is compatible with standard percutaneous 9Fr introducers for the current AFX Bifurcated Delivery System and reduces to 7Fr with the latest addition to the portfolio, the AFX2 Bifurcated Delivery System.